Welcome to the Accreditation for Economic Developers

 In-house and online delivery

 EDNZ will come to you!
-If your organisation has 7 or more team members who wish to engage in a course EDNZ will bring the course to you.
+If your organisation has 15 or more team members or learners from partner organisations who wish to engage in a course EDNZ will bring the course to you.
 Alternatively, an even more cost-effective option is to take up the online delivery option.
 Please contact Susan Houston on 027 2044715 if you wish to discuss either option.